 MOLES AND YOUR SKIN

-KNOW WHAT TO WATCH FOR AND WHEN
+KNOW WHAT TO WATCH FOR

 Moles are melanin-producing growths that occur on the bottom layer of your skin’s epidermis.
 They are typically brown or black and can appear anywhere on your body, alone or in clusters.
 Smaller than a pencil eraser, moles are round and symmetrical with smooth borders and an even color.
 However, moles can change in size, shape, color or even feel.
 Often appearing as moles, certain skin cancers like melanoma can have black or blue-black centers and are abnormal or have a uniquely different appearance compared to other moles.
 When abnormalities begin to occur, this is when you should seek out a dermatologist in Seattle & Kirkland areas.